 Q: Are they scary or a “bad” person?

 A: No. The mask covers up part of their face, but that doesn’t mean they are scary or bad.
 They are wearing a mask because they are ill.
 That’s all.
 When they are better, they will take the mask off.

 A: Everybody gets ill sometimes.
 If you get ill, mummy/daddy will take care of you until you are better.
 The doctors will help you, too.

-Small children often want to copy things which they see other people doing.
+Small children often want to copy things that they see other people doing.
 If your child shows interest in masks, make use of this and indulge in a little “let’s pretend”, allowing your small child to wear a mask in situations where it is not strictly necessary.